kubernetes-sigs/kubespray/docs/kubernetes-reliability.md

 failures.
 More details about Kubernetes High-Availability (HA) may be found at [Building High-Availability Clusters](https://kubernetes.io/docs/admin/high-availability/)

-To have a simple view the most of parts of HA will be skipped to describe Kubelet<->Controller Manager communication only.
+To have a simple view the most of the parts of HA will be skipped to describe Kubelet<->Controller Manager communication only.

 By default the normal behavior looks like: